IMDb New Title Submission FAQs

 Each title is examined on a case-by-case basis.
 Do not assume that the existence of a certain title in the database is a guarantee that a similar title will be accepted.
 Additionally, certain titles (particularly films in production) may have been accepted because they were determined to be eligible at the time they were submitted but may no longer be suitable to be included.
 There may also be titles in the database that were added many years ago when our criteria were somewhat different.
 They might no longer be eligible according to current rules.
 Finally some titles might have got in by mistake.
 Such titles are removed as they are identified.

 We remove ineligible titles all the time.
-If you are aware of titles that you believe are not eligible to be listed, feel free to bring them to our attention and our editors will be glad to reassess their status.
+If you are aware of titles that you believe are not eligible to be listed, feel free to bring them to our attention and our processing team will be glad to reassess their status.

-• What do you mean by "qualifying festival"?
+- What do you mean by festival screenings?

 If you are unable to scan documents and put them online, as a last resort please contact us using the appropriate form and ask for details on how to submit this data.
 Please be aware that processing your submission may take substantially longer due to the increased amount of manual labor involved.